OrangeTux/orangetux.nl/content/develop_android_apps_with_docker.md

 Tags: docker, android
 Slug: automate-android-app-development-with-docker
 Authors: Auke Willem Oosterhoff
-Summary: Automate build and installation of Android apps, speeding up your develepment.
+Summary: Automate build and installation of Android apps, speeding up your development.

-For a small project for school me and my team mate [Maurits van Mastrigt][mauvm] had to create an Android app.
+For a small project for school me and my teammate [Maurits van Mastrigt][mauvm] had to create an Android app.
 We decided to use [Cordova][cordova].
 This post demonstrates how to build and install an Android app created with Cordova, but you can use any other tool you like.
-We als wanted a Docker container which would take care of the building and installation process.
-It turned out to be quite simple to do (on a Linux machine).
+We also wanted a Docker container which would take care of the building and installation process.
+It turned out to be quite easy to do (on a Linux machine).

 ## Start container
 We used [this image][base_image] for our container.
 The image comes with